mansour-ahmed/mansour.blog/static/content/posts/just-in-time-knowledge/just-in-time-knowledge.md

 title: Books and the importance of timing
 date: 2019-01-30
 author: Ahmed Mansour
-keywords: just in time, knowledge,read, smartly, developer, craftman mentality, deep work, high performant, learning, new, skill.
+keywords: just in time, knowledge,read, smartly, developer, craftsman mentality, deep work, high performant, learning, new, skill.
 description: The power of just in time knowledge and what to focus on when learning new things.
 ---